hoanhan101/gray/_drafts/2020-10-10-19-traction-channels.md

 SEM refers to placing advertisements on search engine like Google.
 It's easy to get started though difficult to master.

+3 terminologies to focus on are
+- Click-Through Rate (CTR): if 100 people see your ad, 3 click, your CTR is 3%.
+The higher it is, the higher quality your ad is, the better placement and pricing you can have.
+- Cost per Click (CPC): amount it costs to buy a click.
+- Cost per Acquisition (CPA): amount it costs to acquire a customer.
+If your CPC is $1, 10% of people click your ad and *make a purchase*, your CPA is $1/10% = $10.

+You can use SEM to test product positioning even before you build it.

 ## Social and Display Ads